ValentinKraft/UE4_GPUPointCloudRenderer/README.md

 **Unreal Engine GPU Point Cloud Renderer**

 This is a GPU-based Plugin for Real-Time rendering of dynamic and massive point cloud data in Unreal.
-This project is still under development and not (yet) a finalised plugin.

 __This plugin is only for rendering point clouds and does NOT load point cloud files or visualise Kinect data.__
 __For loading PCD files, processing point clouds with PCL or fetching data from a Kinect, another plugin will follow soon.__

+__Installation__

 Currently supported Unreal Versions:
-* __UE4.21__
+* __UE4.21__ (master branch)
 * UE4.19 (see other branch)

-The ComputeShader-powered version for proper in-place depth-ordering of the points is still in development (see other branch).
+For installation, copy the plugin to your Engine' or Project's Plugins folder.

+__Usage__

+The Point Cloud Renderer is implemented as a component you can add to Unreal actors/objects.
+For rendering point clouds, simply use the *PCR Set/Stream Input* nodes.
+The rendering properties can be changed by the *PCR Set Dynamic Properties* node.

+Please mind that the depth-ordering of the points is not correct.
+For proper depth ordering, change the Blend Mode of the *DynPCMat* material to "Masked" or use my Sorting Compute Shader for in-place depth-ordering of the points: https://github.com/ValentinKraft/UE4_SortingComputeShader (and use the "WithComputeShaderSort" branch).

 __License__

 The plugin is free for personal and academic use.
 Commercial use has to be negotiated.
 For more information, send me an E-Mail or read the LICENSE.md.

+The plugin was created in the context of a master thesis at the CGVR institute of the University of Bremen.

 __Basics Tutorial:__